 Since you’re still not famous, you should start presenting yourself on social media like one.

-This means having professional-looking photos of yourself and coming up with a unique styling that will make people interested in checking out what you’re all about.
+This means having professional-looking photos of yourself and creating unique styling that will interest people in checking out what you’re all about.

 Faking It Till You Make It

-As you’ve seen so far, all of the steps kind of follow the logic of “faking it till you make it.”
+As you’ve seen so far, all of the steps follow the logic of “faking it till you make it.”

-Today, you have to present yourself as a true pop star for record labels to consider offering you a record deal and heavily promoting your music.
+Today, you must present yourself as a true pop star for record labels to consider offering you a record deal and heavily promoting your music.

 The business climate has changed dramatically, and labels simply do not take risks as they used to.